lsjroberts/Life-Evolved/readme.md

 genera breeding.

-Traits, Genes, Chromasomes & Mutations
+Traits, Genes, Chromosomes & Mutations
 --------------------------------------
 Traits can be affected by any number of genes.
 Genes are grouped into chromsomes, usually as a chromosome pair (diploid) represented as a pair of dominant and/or recessive alleles.
 If two dominant or two recessive alleles of a trait are